 How to clean data in Excel? – eternal problem and not only in Excel!
-Data cleansing is a key question; either we create a simple analysis.
-In today’s article, we will go through the most important methods.
-String manipulations in Excel are very important!
-Besides the well-known methods, we will introduce special VBA codes that will make the process quicker and more effective.
+Data cleansing is a crucial question; either we create a simple analysis.
+In today’s article, we will go through the most used methods.
+String manipulations in Excel are critical!
+Besides the well-known techniques, we will introduce special VBA codes to make the process quicker and more effective.
 Furthermore, in the last section of the article, we’ll introduce our free Excel add-in and productivity tool.

 Effective ways to clean data in Excel